swaptacular/swpt_debtors/README.md

 deliverables are two [docker images]: the *app-image*, and the *swagger-ui-image*.
 Both images are generated from the project's [Dockerfile](../master/Dockerfile).
-The *app-image* contains the debtor agent service itself, and the *swagger-ui-image* is a simple [Swagger UI] cleint for this service, mainly useful for testing.
+The *app-image* contains the debtors agent service itself, and the *swagger-ui-image* is a simple [Swagger UI] cleint for the service, mainly useful for testing.

 **Note:** This implementation uses [JSON Serialization for the Swaptacular Messaging Protocol].